 “Private jets aren’t just for the wealthy elite.”
 In this case, a charter company might create a model for innovative ways of flying.
 During brainstorming sessions, work with the team and challenge the status quo of the industry.

 Reframing creates an environment of innovation.
 During this process, encourage employees to think outside the box, give them room to experiment, and provide support as they try their ideas.
-When problem-solving becomes a part of team culture, leaders bear less stress and anxiety when issues arise.
+When problem-solving becomes a part of team culture, leaders bear less stress and job anxiety when issues arise.

 Step Three – Pinpoint the Source of Fear

 Being a business owner, executive, or company leader can bring deep-seated fears to light.
-This type of work anxiety typically revolves around the fear of failure or letting others down.
+This type of anxiety about work typically revolves around the fear of failure or letting others down.
 Nevertheless, leading from a place of fear can destroy a business.
 It prevents innovation, adaptation, and future success because fear lacks trust: trust in oneself and those on their teams.

 While experiencing fear is normal, it becomes an issue when it starts ruling decisions and behaviors.
 “Fear is just a state of mind and not something that you have to carry with you all the time like luggage.
 Like all emotions, fear comes and goes…the choice you have is whether to cling onto it,” writes Carlos Saba for Medium.